Sterling falls to lowest since September 2020 versus dollar

 April 25 (Reuters) - Sterling fell on Monday to its lowest since September 2020 against a strengthening dollar and edged lower versus the euro, while money markets scaled back their bets on future monetary policy tightening from the Bank of England (BoE).

-The greenback climbed as investors sought safety due to uncertainties over the global growth outlook, rising against the euro despite French President Emmanuel Macron's comfortable election victory over far-right rival Marine Le Pen.
+The dollar climbed to a two-year high versus its rivals and was on track for its single biggest daily gain in more than six weeks as a wave of risk aversion swept through global markets, boosting the greenback's safe haven appeal.

-Money markets are currently pricing around 150 basis points (bps) of additional BoE rate hikes by year-end from 160 bps on Friday.
+Money markets are pricing around 150 basis points (bps) of BoE rate hikes by year-end, including more than 25 bps from next week's policy meeting, from 160 bps on Friday.
 IRPR

-The pound tumbled in the previous session, hurt by a weak economic outlook and less hawkish Bank of England expectations.
+BoE seemed mainly worried about risks of a possible recession and a slowdown in the labour market, analysts said after comments from BoE Governor Andrew Bailey last Thursday.

-BoE looked mainly concerned about risks of a possible recession and a slowdown in the labour market, analysts said after comments from BoE Governor Andrew Bailey last Thursday.
+Optimism among British manufacturers has fallen at its fastest pace since the onset of the coronavirus crisis as orders slowed and prices leapt, a survey showed, adding to signs of a slowdown in the economy. .

-Data released on Friday showed sliding retail sales and consumer confidence approaching all-time lows.
+"While dovish comments from the BoE continue to weigh, today's moves are mainly about a risk-off environment that is boosting the safe-haven assets at the expense of higher-risk currencies," Matthew Ryan, senior market analyst at Ebury said.

 Britain does not rule out taking further steps to address problems in Northern Ireland caused by post-Brexit arrangements, Prime Minister Boris Johnson said last Friday.